mrt1982/surefire-test-suite-execution/README.md

-surefire-test-suite-execution
+Maven Surefire Plugin runs twice the tests part of a JUnit test-suite
 =============================

-`maven-surefire-plugin` runs tests that are part of a JUnit test-suite twice.
 It runs them once as independent tests and again as part of a suite.

 This behaviour seems inconvenient and not easy to circumvent.